 European Criminal Injuries Compensation

-The Crime Victim Compensation and Support Authority handles applications regarding so-called European criminal injuries compensation as well.
+The Swedish Crime Victim Authority handles applications regarding so-called European criminal injuries compensation as well.
 This task is based on Council Directive 2004/80/EC of 29 April 2004 relating to compensation to crime victims, which aims to facilitate the situation for people who have been subjected to a crime while residing in another EU member state.

 Through this directive, the member states are bound to adopt legislation which guarantees state compensation to victims of violent crimes committed on their respective territories.
 One intention is that EU citizens shall be able to apply for compensation in the country where they live, even if the crime occurred in another member state.
 Therefore, a system for cooperation between the national agencies handling state compensation has been created.

 It is the task of the lead authority in the country receiving the application (the injured party’s member state) to forward the application to its counterpart in the country responsible for paying out compensation (where the crime took place).
-Consequently, a Swedish citizen who is subjected to a crime in another EU member state may apply for compensation from the Crime Victim Compensation and Support Authority.
+Consequently, a Swedish citizen who is subjected to a crime in another EU member state may apply for compensation from the Swedish Crime Victim Authority.

 The regulations comprise victims of premeditated crimes of violence.
 It is up to the members of the union themselves to determine the compensation levels.